Laurent Vinatier: Russia jails French researcher in ‘foreign agent’ case

 He ended his remarks by reciting a Pushkin poem – If Life Deceives You – which speaks of having patience to know better days are coming, according to the AFP agency.

-After the court’s verdict, Vinatier’s defence lawyer Pavel Mamonov said to reporters: “We believe the sentence is harsh and we will definitely appeal.”
+After the court’s verdict, Vinatier’s defence Pavel Mamonov said to reporters: “We believe the sentence is harsh and we will definitely appeal.”

-Vinatier was working for the Centre for Humanitarian Dialogue, a non-government when he got arrested.
+Vinatier was working for the Centre for Humanitarian Dialogue, a non-government organization when he got arrested.
 The NGO’s main objective is to “prevent and resolve armed conflict around the world by discreet diplomacy and mediation”.

-Anyone who receives foreign support or is influenced by someone else must declare themselves to the Russian government as an agent of a foreign country.
+Anyone who receives foreign or is influenced by someone else must declare themselves to the Russian government as an agent of a foreign country.

 In the past, Russia has used foreign nationals detained in its country as bargaining chips in order to secure the release for its nationals who were arrested abroad.